White Associates Director - Justin Maritz

 Associate Director

-Jesse has a powerful combination of Advisory expertise including contract law, risk management and dispute avoidance and resolution.
+Jesse has a powerful combination of Advisory expertise including contract law, engineer to contract, and dispute avoidance and resolution.

 Rebecca Ward Senior Advisory Consultant White Associates